okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/submission2-specific/saml2/submit.md

 * **Is SAML support available in the SP for all tenants by default or is it available only for specific SKUs?** &mdash; If you select **Certain SKUs**, provide details on which products provide SAML support.

 * **To configure SAML, can your customers do it by themselves from your app's UI, or do they need to contact your support team?** &mdash; If a customer needs support to configure your app integration, you need to include support contact information in your configuration guide.
-We recommend that you build a UI that enables self-service configuration to reduce the set up time for your customers.
+We recommend that you build a UI that enables self-service configuration to reduce the setup time for your customers.

 * **Are tenants deployed on-premises?** &mdash; If tenant data for you application is hosted locally on your customer's systems, select **Yes**.
 If the tenant data for your application is hosted on your servers, select **No**.